j-mattias/budget/README.md

 ## Files:
 ### app.py
 This is the main file of the backend for the project.
 It's a Flask application containing all of the routes, handling the user sessions, and the functionality for running database queries etc. At the top of the file is the app configuration, connecting to the database and configuring the session.
 The key for encryption/decryption is retrieved from the environment variables and stored as a "constant" (not enforced by python).
 The valid categories are also defined at the top part of the file, to make it easier to control which categories are allowed to be stored in the database.
+Max character length is also defined here, it's not set in the database as more flexibility to change it was desired.
 Error checking when creating a budget happens on the client-side as well as on the server-side to try to prevent invalid data ending up in the database.
 A couple of error handlers for HTTP repsonse status codes were added to give nicer user feedback compared to the default ones Flask provides.

 ```python
 @app.route("/")